-Antonio White
+Reginald Speight

 Coordinator of School Culture

 100 Peabody Street, NW

 Washington, DC 20011

-Phone: 202-808-9800 E-mail: awhite@ccpcs.org
+E-mail: reggiespeight@ccpcs.org

 Reports of bullying by students, parents, guardians and community members may be made anonymously, but disciplinary action cannot be taken by Capital City solely on the basis of an anonymous report, though such a report may trigger an investigation that will provide actionable information.
-Reports of bullying not received by the campus prevention specialist will be transmitted to them within one day of their receipt by the staff member who received report of the incident.
+Reports of bullying not received by the campus prevention specialist will be transmitted to them within one day of their receipt by the staff member who received the report of the incident.
 The prevention specialist will take steps to ensure the safety of the alleged victim referenced in a reported bullying incident before, during, and after an investigation.